mosque__img mosque__img

 Mirza Mohammad Hossein Sifi Qazvini, known as Emad al-Ketab, is considered one of the most prominent figures in the history of Iranian calligraphy in the Nastaʿlīq style and the final link in the golden chain of the old masters of this distinguished Iranian-Islamic art.
 Living during the Constitutional Revolution era, he used his exceptional talent, abundant creativity, and tireless effort to serve as the connecting point between contemporary calligraphers and the school of Mirza Mohammad Reza Kalleh.

-Mirza Mohammad Reza Kalahor and the Revival of Nastaliq Script
+Mirza Mohammad Reza Kalhor and the Revival of Nastaliq Script

 Mir Emad: The Master of Nasta‘liq Calligraphy in Iran

-Mir Emad Hassani Seifi Qazvini is one of the most renowned calligraphers in the history of Iranian art during the Safavid era, whose fame reached far beyond Iran’s borders.
-Through his extraordinary mastery and artistic brilliance, he strengthened the foundations of the Nasta‘liq script to such perfection that many scholars of Islamic calligraphy came to call Nasta‘liq “the bride of calligraphic scripts.”
+Mir Emad Hassani Seifi Qazvini was one of the most celebrated calligraphers in the history of Iranian art during the Safavid era, whose fame extended far beyond the borders of Iran.
+Through his exceptional mastery and artistic brilliance, he elevated the Nastaʿlīq script to such perfection that many scholars of Islamic calligraphy came to describe it as the bride of calligraphic scripts.

 Hossein Behzad: A Pioneering Figure in Contemporary Iranian Miniature Painting